zaimjami/zaimjami.github.io/README.md

 ![Market Sentiment](https://img.shields.io/badge/Sentiment-Bullish-green?style=for-the-badge)
 ![ROI](https://img.shields.io/badge/ROI-Infinite-gold?style=for-the-badge)

-The market is inefficient.
-Recruiters are slow.
-I built this repo to fix that.
+I built this repo in hopes that I could be seen more by recruiters and companies I may be interested in!

 ## 🚀 The Deliverable
 **Live Site:** [zaimjami.github.io](https://zaimjami.github.io)